wglassbrook/custom-mailchimp-signup/README.md

 ## Why?

-The purpose of this plugin is to allow administrators to embed a simple Mailchimp newsletter signup form anywhere on their website.
+The purpose of this WordPress plugin is to allow administrators to embed a simple Mailchimp newsletter signup form anywhere on their website.
 I wanted to be able to customize the form code to my liking for usage in a specific theme.
 In it's current form, this plugin includes...

 - Bootstrap 5 classes
 - Bootstrap form validation